ruricolist/overlord/README.md

 # Overlord vs. Redo

 [Redo][] is a build system.
-Actually, Redo is a family of build systems, sharing a [design][djb-redo] due to [Daniel J. Bernstein][djb] (although he has never released an implementation).
-In the space of build systems, Redo is a remarkable local optimum: it is both very powerful and very simple.
+Actually, Redo is a family of build systems, sharing a [design][djb-redo] due to [Daniel J.
+Bernstein][djb].

+In the design space of build systems, Redo is a remarkable local
+optimum: it is both very powerful and very simple.
 It is not the most powerful build system possible, or the very simplest, but it certainly provides the most leverage.

 Overlord generalizes the idea of a build system so that its dependency graph can include both files on disk and state in the Lisp system.
 It